 Her mind raced, comparing the handwriting to the Red Letter burning in her pocket.
 She wasn’t a forensic analyst, but she was a hunter of details.
 The paper stock alone—that heavy, cream-laid vellum—was only available to the people in this very room.
 And that Ouroboros imprint?
 It wasn’t just a symbol; it was a fingerprint of the Ink elite.

 Gwen felt the marble of her composure crack, but beneath it, something hotter and more dangerous began to flow.
-Magma breaking through stone.
-She looked up, her gaze steady and lethal.
-She'd decided.
+Magma bleeding through once-unchangeable ground irrevocably altered by a tectonic shift.
+Be the one who breaks the cycle, Will had said.
+How could she refuse a chance to make history?

 “The disruption at the Equinox was a violation of school protocol,” Gwen began, her voice gaining a sharp, crystalline edge.
 “However, it was not the only violation.
 The Red Letters appearing in the dormitories are an even graver breach.
 It was an Ink-orchestrated threat to the school’s stability and safety.”

 A ripple of genuine shock went around the table.
-The silence that followed was deafening.

 “A harmless distraction,” Isolde added, her voice dropping into a register of sharp warning.
 Her hand hovered over the tiny, iron pendant hanging from her silver choker chain before she seemed to catch herself, hiding her hands beneath the table.
 “We should focus on the Vapours who actually instigated the physical disorderly conduct.”